linkwarden/linkwarden/README.md

 # Translations

-If you want to help us translate Linkwarden to your language, please join our [Crowdin project](https://crowdin.com/project/linkwarden) and start translating.
+If you want to help us translate Linkwarden to your language, please check out our [Crowdin page](https://crowdin.com/project/linkwarden) and start translating.
 We would love to have your help!

 To start translating a new language, please create an issue so we can set it up for you.
 New languages will be added once they reach at least 50% translation completion.